JordanCason/RedTMR/README.md

-Use MetaMask and import accounts form this testing seed disagree mother female maximum river often olive zebra control shield normal second
+Use MetaMask and import accounts form this seed

+seed: disagree mother female maximum river often olive zebra control shield normal second

-all accounts used in the Demo are derived from that seed.
+All addresses used in the Demo are derived from that seed.
-To access more accounts open MetaMask and click in the top left corner and then click create account.
+To access more addresses open MetaMask and click in the top left corner and then click create account.

 Demo can be found here: